Chrisandyu/BMTMacro/README.md

 F12: `SQUAD, WEDGE ON ME!`

-*Note: If they do not know how to do a wedge, tell them to go to [bit.ly/bmtwedge](bit.ly/bmtwedge) or just use :bing command*
+*Note: If they do not know how to do a wedge, tell them to go to [bit.ly/bmtwedge](bit.ly/bmtwedge) or just use :bring command*

 F11: `SQUAD, PRESENT, ARMS!`